maxdml/psp/README.md

 Perséphone
 ==========

 Perséphone is a kernel-bypass request scheduler.
 It is designed to improve tail latency for short microsecond scale requests in heavy-tailed workloads.
+It was presented at [SOSP 2021](https://dl.acm.org/doi/10.1145/3477132.3483571).

 This repo also hosts the artifact we used for SOSP's artifact evaluation, in the branches "master" and "client".
 Please refer to the master branch to reproduce our results.